wardmike/Honors-Capstone/README.md

 ### <a href="/Moving Averages/">Moving Averages</a>
 Algorithms using the moving averages of the stock price over multiple days.

+### <a href="/Mean Reversion/">Mean Reversion</a>
+Improvement on Moving Averages where algorithms will place limits above and below the moving average.
+This will allow buy and sell times to more closely approach the highs and lows.

+### Dynamic Mean Reversion
+Improvement on Mean Reversion algorithm.
+Algorithm will dynamically change limits in accordance with stock's volatility.

 ## Tasks
 - [x] Create a Robinhood account and start trading by hand.
 - [ ] Learn how the stock market works: optimal times to buy and sell and how to best predict future changes.